laravel/docs/eloquent-relationships.md

 You may use the `resolveRelationUsing` method to define relations between Eloquent models at runtime.
 While not typically recommended for normal application development, this may occasionally be useful when developing Laravel packages.

-The `resolveRelationshipUsing` method accepts the desired relationship name as its first argument.
+The `resolveRelationUsing` method accepts the desired relationship name as its first argument.
 The second argument passed to the method should be a closure that accepts the model instance and returns a valid Eloquent relationship definition.
 Typically, you should configure dynamic relationships within the boot method of a [service provider](/docs/{{version}}/providers):

     use App\Models\Order;
     use App\Models\Customer;